Daedric1012/StephToyRobot/README.md

 # Toy Robot
-Created with Visual Studio 2022, using .Net 5.0
+Console application created with Visual Studio 2022, using .Net 5.0
 ### Description
 - The application is a simulation of a toy robot moving on a square tabletop, of dimensions 5 units x 5 units.